bio-apple/virus/README.md

-# An integrated data analysis pipeline for viruses(amplicon-based)
+# An integrated data analysis pipeline for viruses

 ![flow-chart](./virus.png)